kevinvanhove/angular-structure-styleguide/README.md

 ```
 <a name="component_communications"></a>
 ## Component communications
-There are 2 recommend approches for a tree of components to interact with each other.
-In most cases, using one over the other is just a matter of style but there are cases where you are left with only 1 option.
+There are 3 recommend approches for a tree of components to interact with each other, in most cases you should combine these methods.

 * Using the **component require property**
-* A standard **angular service**.
+* Through **property binding** (input/output)

+Of course there are more methods, like $broadcast, $emit and a standard angular service, but we will focus on the recommend approches for component based development.

 Continuing our example of an app where you can buy a book.
 Let's say that, when arriving on the buy form page, you want to present the user a list of books they showed interest in.
 We know this information because they visited that books product page.